Get all the latest data for Marseille

 What are the biggest risks for property prices in Marseille in 2026?

-As of early 2026, the three biggest risks for Marseille property prices are a renewed spike in mortgage rates, weaker-than-expected economic growth in France, and the growing cost burden of energy renovations for older apartment buildings.
+As of 2026, the three biggest risks for Marseille property prices are higher mortgage rates, expensive energy renovation, and overpaying in popular coastal neighborhoods.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Marseille.